tigrisdata/tigris-blog/blog/2024-12-05-case-study-beam/index.md

 handle bursty and unpredictable load without additional configuration or latency ridden scale-up.

-Ultimately, the big trade-off with serverless GPUs is between cost and latency: if you want to use the cheapest GPU available, it’s almost never where you want it to be, i.e. near your data.
-And the time to send a beefy 50GB model where it needs to be, for each serverless function call, adds to cold start times, expensive GPU minutes, and egress costs across clouds.
+The big tradeoff with serverless GPUs is between cost and latency.
+If you want to use the cheapest GPU available, it's almost certainly going to not be close to your user or the data.
+The speed of light is only so fast, sending 50GB to another continent is going to be slow no matter what you do.
+Every time you have to do that you rack up longer cold start times, burn more cloud spend on expensive GPU minutes, and incur yet more egress fees.

 ## Challenge